 Progress reports are sent out three times each semester.
 The first one is half way through the first quarter, the second one comes at the quarter, and the third comes halfway through the second quarter.
 The same process is followed in the second semester.
 Remember that the only grade that goes on the transcripts is the semester grade.
-I average the score of the first and second quarter to compute the semester grade.
-At a parent’s request I can email a detailed list of all the assignments, which displays the student’s performance on each assignment.
-In order for me to do this first email me with your request, then I will send you the progress report.
-I only do this on a per request basis.
-One thing to note is that grades can fluctuate based upon the assignments, tests, projects, etc. A request every two to three weeks would be the most accurate assessment.
+The semester grade is a running total and not an average of the two quarters.
+Students grades can be accessed through IlluminateEd online.
+I require students to look at their grade online before they come to ask me about it.
+One thing to note is that grades can fluctuate based upon the assignments, tests, projects, etc.

 Absolutely, I enjoy having student’s parents come observe and as a matter of fact it is your right as a parent as well.
 If you ever wish to observe one of my classes, just let me know ahead of time when you will be coming.
 As an observer (or participant if you wish), I do ask that you follow the same rules to which I hold both my students and myself accountable.
 You will have the same right to challenge me on any content related assertion that I make in class.
 However, on matters related to discipline or classroom management, I ask that you speak to me privately after the class.